Mossberg makes some outstanding firearms — beyond what we know them for, which is, of course, shotguns.

 Designed for trappers, it was meant to finish off animals stuck in traps.

-As such, the Brownie wasn’t quite a pepperbox nor a derringer — it sat somewhere between with four non-rotating barrels.
+As such, the Brownie wasn’t quite a pepperbox nor a derringer — it sat somewhere in between with its four non-rotating barrels.

 A rotating firing pin and double-action trigger operated the weapon.